IanHo2019/ECON-770-Exam-1-Fall-2021/README.md

 # ECON-770 Exam Files
-This repository contains all used files in ECON-770 Exam at UW-Madison.
+This repository contains all used files in ECON-770 exams at University of Wisconsin-Madison.

 ## 2020 Fall Exam 1